LironOhana/ML_Final_Project/README.md

 ## Machine Learning and Predicting NBA All-Star Players

 Machine learning (ML) contributes significantly to predictive modeling.
-In this project, we have chosen to predict NBA All-Star players using various machine learning tools, such as clustering.
+In this project, we have chosen to predict NBA All-Star players using various Machine learning tools, such as clustering.

-### Data Imbalance and Limitations

-**Data Imbalance:**
-The dataset exhibits a significant imbalance, with a considerably larger number of regular players compared to All-Star players.
-This imbalance may impact the model's ability to accurately predict All-Star selections.

-**Prediction Methodology:**
-- **Logistic Regression:** A baseline model for predicting All-Star players based on player statistics.

-- **Clustering:** Utilizing clustering techniques to group players based on shared characteristics, enhancing predictive capabilities.

-- **Anomaly Detection:** Identifying and handling outliers to improve overall model accuracy.

-- **Evaluation:** Employing metrics such as precision, recall, and F1-score to assess the model's effectiveness.

 ### Project Workflow